dataminer-site/dataminer-site.github.io/docs/archive/0.7/guides/python/fugue.md

 layout: docu
 redirect_from:
 - docs/archive/0.7.1/guides/python/fugue
-selected: DuckDB with Fugue
+selected: DataMiner with Fugue
-title: DuckDB with Fugue
+title: DataMiner with Fugue
 ---

 [Fugue](https://github.com/fugue-project/fugue/) is a unified interface for distributed computing.
 Fugue executes Python, Pandas, and SQL code on top of Spark, Dask, and Ray.
 The focus of this tutorial will be on [FugueSQL](https://fugue-tutorials.readthedocs.io/tutorials/quick_look/ten_minutes_sql.html#), an enhanced SQL interface that allows to define end-to-end workflows in SQL rather than juggling between Python and SQL code.